m3brown/moirai/README.md

   - **Origin of the name**: In Greek mythology, Moirai were the three Fates that controlled the thread of life.

-  - **Technology stack**: Written in Node.js and utilizing the aws-sdk along with CouchDB.
+  - **Technology stack**: Written in Node.js and utilizing the aws-sdk along with CouchDB, utilizes the [Pantheon-Helpers](https://github.com/cfpb/pantheon-helpers) platform.
 Will work standalone but was developed to work alongside [Kratos](http://github.com/cfpb/kratos)
   - **Status**:  Alpha

 ## Dependencies